Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Results and Discussion

 From this framework, a key motivation of the QN-SPSA+PSR algorithm is to merge the computational resource efficiency of QN-SPSA with the precision of the PSR.
 The computational cost of QN-SPSA, at four quantum evaluations per iteration, demonstrates remarkable scalability compared to traditional Hessian-based approaches like QN-BDA, which scale quadratically or linearly with the number of parameters and layers.
 While the PSR would keep the method at good stability and convergence.
 This refinement enables faster convergence and greater stability while maintaining a low computational overhead, highlighting its potential for practical application on NISQ devices.
 Notably, these are only theory-based rough estimations.
-In practice, the complexity of objective functions and the influence of noise would lead to variations in the performance of these methods, and approximate methods, such as methods using SPSA, would have advantages as noises come about.
-The experimentally numerical results, however, demonstrate an even better performance of QN-SPSA+PSR than predicted by the estimation, as we will present in the next section.
+In practice, the complexity of objective functions and the influence of noise would lead to variations in the performance of these methods, and approximate methods, such as methods using SPSA, would have advantages as noise comes about.
+The numerical results in this study, however, demonstrate an even better performance of QN-SPSA+PSR than predicted by the estimation, as we will present in the next section.
+For visual clarity, Fig.~\ref{method comparision} shows the convergence of representative methods, while the numerical summaries are reported in Fig.~\ref{error_qevl_method_comparision} and Tab.~\ref{tab:accuracy_summary} for the RealAmplitude ansatz with two-layer linear entanglement.
+We therefore avoid treating QN-SPSA+PSR as automatically superior from the component design alone, instead, the following section reports its measured accuracy next to all other implemented combinations and then compares convergence both by update count and by quantum-evaluation count.